 a.
 Child Labor: Supplier will ensure that illegal child labor (as that term is defined in the location where the work is to be performed) is not used in the performance of work on behalf of Booz Allen.

-b.
-Combatting Trafficking in Persons: Supplier shall comply with applicable regulations prohibiting human trafficking including, without limitation FAR 22.17 and all applicable local laws in the countries in which Supplier conducts business.
-The following activities are prohibited:
+c.
+Combatting Trafficking in Persons: Supplier shall comply with applicable regulations prohibiting human trafficking including, without limitation, FAR 22.17, the UK Modern Slavery Act, and all applicable local laws in the countries and locales in which Supplier conducts business.
+The following activities are expressly prohibited:

 - Destroying, concealing, or confiscating identity or immigration documents; and